Step-by-Step Guide for First Year Students

-Step 6: Complete the Free Application for Federal Student Aid (FAFSA).
-Beat the December 1st priority deadline for maximum consideration.
+Step 5: Complete the FAFSA (Free Application for Federal Student Aid )

 Why should I consider Lock Haven University?